Health, innovation and value drive growth in soft drinks amid shifting consumer trends

 KEY DATA FINDINGS

-Alternative soft drinks to remain a threat to sports drinks
+Alternative soft drinks are expected to remain a threat to sports drinks

 The following categories and subcategories are included: